 Modify an Addon Domain Document Root in cPanel

-- Double-click on the pencil icon under the Document Root column beside the domain you’d like to modify.
+- Double-click the pencil icon under the Document Root column beside the domain you want to modify.

 - Type in the new folder you’d like to have that domain pull its files from, and click Change.

 - You should now see a pop-up in cPanel saying it’s updating the document root.
 After it’s updated in the pop-up, click on OK.